-Finally, some useful " getters-setters " are also provided.
-You'll notice protected accesses for methods presenting a potential danger to encapsulation.
+Finally, some useful "getters-setters " are also provided.
+You'll notice the protected accesses chosen for some sensitive methods to mitigate potential encapsulation leaks.

 An important method of AreaEntity is setOwnerArea which lets you tell an actor what area it belongs to.